derivia/study-notes/notes/PERSONAL-NOTES.md

 - [X] Complexity (Big-O)
     - To avoid the difference between CPUs runtimes in seconds/minutes, Big-O notation works based on the limit concept, as n grows towards infinity, how does the algorithm behaves.
     - The most common O notations, in increasing order: O(1) < O(log n) < O(n log n) < O(n) < O(n^2) < O(2^n) < O(n!)
-    - Add mathematical explanation @TODO
+    - @TODO: Add mathematical explanation about Big-O
     - [Big-O Cheat sheet](http://bigocheatsheet.com/)
 - [-] Sorting (common sorting algorithms)
     - Not going to implement since they are horrible: